28anmol/git_cheatsheet/README.md

   # To connect a remote repository, have a connection with them, So origin is the name of the remote repository - we just named it origin(can also call it branch) for our convenience - see the command below
   git remote add <name> <url>

-  # Link your local folder to cloud repository
+  # Link your local folder to cloud repository - you are free to use HTTPS url or SSH url
   git remote add origin https://github.com/28anmol/learn-git.git

   # Confirm the remote po configuration